a-n-rose/a-n-rose.github.io/_posts/2018-09-12-multiling-speech2text.md

 date: 2018-09-12
 ---

 I have used Voxforge's speech data to play around with ANN and LSTM models and how they could be trained to identify a certain language spoken.
-They also have a lot of annotated speech, which I would like to use to develop a multilingual speech to text application.
+They also have a lot of annotated speech, which I would like to use to develop a <a href="https://github.com/a-n-rose/language-classifier/tree/master/speech_recognition_multilingual">multilingual speech to text application</a>.

 First I will further examine how the speech files are organized for each language, made available by Voxforge.